She'ar Yashuv Cohen: Military service

 In 1948, while studying at Mercaz Harav, Cohen joined Brit Hahashmona'im, a resistance movement that fought against the British mandate.
 He was also an active member of the Haganah.
 With the support of his father and the Rosh Yeshiva of Mercaz Harav, Tzvi Yehuda Kook, he led a group of youths who fought as part of the Hish in the 1947–1949 Palestine war, and helped to found the first military-religious core group that developed into a Yeshivat Hesder.

-During the 1947–1949 Palestine war, Cohen defended Jerusalem and Gush Etzion, where he fought with Etzel for the Old City of Jerusalem.
+During the 1947–1949 War of Independence, Cohen defended Jerusalem and Gush Etzion, where he fought with Etzel for the Old City of Jerusalem.
 He accompanied convoys of soldiers to Jerusalem and Gush Etzion, and also fought to defend the Gush.
 He was severely injured in the fighting to defend the Old City, and when the Jewish Quarter fell, he was captured by the Arab Legion of the Jordanian Army.
 Together with the survivors of Gush Etzion and the defenders of the Jewish Quarter, he was taken to Amman and then to the prison camp in Mafraq.
 In prison, his leg was operated on, but he remained handicapped.
 He became one of the leaders of the POWs, and earned the respect of both British and Arab commanders in the camp.

 Cohen served in the IDF for seven years and reached the rank of Sgan Aluf (lieutenant colonel).
 He participated in talks with the Jordanians on returning the remains of Jews killed in Gush Etzion during the war.
 He also participated in an IDF delegation to the United States, and served in senior positions in the army rabbinate, including army chaplain and chief rabbi of the Israeli Air Force.

 Cohen volunteered to fight in the Yom Kippur War and served as Chaplain of the unit that crossed the Suez Canal.